-Due to the continuing achievement gaps present between our low income students, English Learners, and students with disabilities compared to that of other students, and the lack of access to opportunities that our low-income families face in providing extended educational opportunities to their children, the LEA developed these actions related services.
+Due to the continuing achievement gaps present between low income students, English Learners, and students with disabilities compared to that of other students, and the lack of access to opportunities that low-income families face in providing extended educational opportunities to their children, the LEA developed these action related services.
 Providing extended learning programs to targeted students identified as having academic and social-emotional needs is a key component to addressing the needs of the whole child.
-This action and its related services are being implemented on a LEA basis to these students.
+This action and its related services are being implemented on a school-wide basis to unduplicated students.
 We expect these actions will be effective in meeting the needs of our unduplicated student groups and result in an increase of student proficiency metrics.